Risk Evaluation and Mitigation Strategy (REMS)

 In order for Pfizer to communicate certain risks about TIKOSYN, Pfizer has worked with the FDA to develop materials to communicate the risk of induced arrhythmia.

 The goals of the REMS for TIKOSYN are to mitigate the risk of TIKOSYN induced arrhythmia by:

-- Ensuring that TIKOSYN is prescribed only by certified prescribers, dispensed only by certified dispensers and dispensed for use only with documentation of safe use conditions;
+- Ensuring that TIKOSYN is prescribed only by certified prescribers, and dispensed only by certified dispensers;

 - Educating health care providers about the risks and the need to initiate and re-initiate therapy in a health care facility that can provide calculations of creatinine clearance, continuous electrocardiographic monitoring, and cardiac resuscitation;